This e-guide bundle gives you a nearly 25% discount on two bestselling e-guides, a combined $37.90 value:

 “The Best First Backpacking Trip in the Grand Canyon” provides a complete guide to the various possible itineraries for a uniquely scenic, rim-to-rim crossing of one of the planet’s greatest natural wonders on the canyon’s three backpacker-friendly “corridor trails”—the South and North Kaibab and Bright Angel trails.

-Purchase this e-guide bundle NOW and save 20% on these two e-guides to the best first backpacking trips in Yosemite and the Grand Canyon!
+Purchase this e-guide bundle NOW and save nearly 25% on these two e-guides to the best first backpacking trips in Yosemite and the Grand Canyon!